Enhancing local spaces through street art

 Street art has a unique ability to breathe life into an area, celebrating local talent while reflecting the character and spirit of the community.
 Vibrant and engaging, it sparks conversations and creates a strong sense of place, enriching the way residents and visitors experience shared spaces.
 By incorporating community input into the design process, street art can also deter graffiti and other anti-social behaviour, fostering a greater sense of ownership and pride.

-Whether through large-scale murals or smaller, thoughtful touches, street art has proven to be a powerful tool in revitalizing public spaces and strengthening community connections.
+The ERF programme has been a catalyst for inspiring examples of street art, whether through large-scale murals or smaller, thoughtful touches.
+Street art has proven to be a powerful tool in revitalising public spaces and strengthening community connections.

 Below are just a few examples: